microsoft/verona/docs/internal/abi.md

 As a future optimisation, we could reorder the fields by size.
 Some targets have stronger alignment requirements, and unaligned reads can incur in penalties.
-Having an 8-bit type between two 64-bit types can misalign larger objects.
+Having an 8-bit type between 64-bit types can misalign the larger objects.
 By sorting the types by size, we guarantee that all 64-bit values are 64-bit aligned, all 32-bit values are 32-bit aligned and so on.

 Each type has its own unique descriptor which uniquely identify the type.